GMOD/jbrowse-components/website/docs/faq.md

 Some reads, such as secondary reads, do not have a SEQ field on their records, so they will not display softclipping.

-These soft clipping indicators on these reads will appear black.
+The soft clipping indicators on these reads will appear black.